 The Master of Fine Art in Art with a concentration in Studio Art is a three-year, 60 semester credit hour, in-residence program.
-The M.F.A. exposes students to a range of art and design practices, with the intention of engendering flexibility of thought and action that prepares students to adapt to future possibilities while retaining the option of focusing primarily on one particular medium.
+The M.F.A. uses an interdisciplinary approach, exposing students to a range of art and design practices, with the intention of engendering flexibility of thought and action to prepare students to adapt to future possibilities while retaining the option of focusing primarily on one particular medium.

 The heart of this program is the self-motivated pursuit of one’s own practice, supported and guided by our experienced faculty, then honed and expanded through the feedback offered in extensive critiques.
 Additionally, trans-disciplinary courses augment students’ abilities to stretch their creative goals.
-Our new Academic and Professional Practice courses further prepare our students for the many career opportunities in the Fine Arts.
+Our Professional Practice course further prepares our students for the many career opportunities in the Fine Arts.

 Our graduate studio spaces, grouped together in two main areas, promote collegiality and spontaneous exchanges of ideas, and include shared display spaces for critiques, experimental displays, open studio events, and visiting artist interactions.
-Our specialized facilities, such as the Digital Craft Research Studio, Darkrooms, Design Studio, and the Foundry, among others, provide students with the necessary tools and skills to fully realize their creative endeavors.
+Our specialized facilities, such as the Digital Craft Research Studio, Print Rooms, Darkrooms, Design Studio, Digital Art Lab, Woodshop, and Foundry, among others, provide students with the necessary tools and skills to fully realize their creative endeavors.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."

 - Fine Arts: Knowledge of the theory, art history, and techniques required to produce works of visual art.